In her recent post, Nimue Brown writes about the value of being bored.

 That’s a start.
 Your body wisdom and intuition — along with some of the synchronicity that seems to flow more abundantly when we visit with stillness — will guide you from there.

-Feel like a captive in the rip-tides and fog-zones of your own life?
+Feel like you’re caught up in the rip-tides, fog-zones or marshy-bogs of your own life?

-(You’ll find that option, and others, in the Current Special Offerings, too.)
+(You’ll find several options in the Current Special Offerings, too.)

 – Current Featured Offerings, or email me directly — jamie ‘at’ sophias-children ‘dot’ com.